attack68/rateslib/docs/source/i_guide.rst

 This means that **financial instrument specification**, **curve and/or surface construction** from market data including **foreign exchange (FX)** will permit **pricing metrics** and **risk sensitivity**.
 These functionalities are interlinked and potentially dependent upon each other.
-This guide's intention is to introduce them in a structured way and give typical examples how they are used in practice.
+This guide will introduce them in a structured way and give typical examples how they are used in practice.

 .. |ico3| image:: _static/rlxl32.png